SeanW029/group5project/README.md

 ## Overview of Project

-This project’s objective is to analyze the housing market sector in King County, USA between May 2014 and May 2015 and create a machine learning model which is able to predict prices and visualizations to provide insights.
+This project’s objective is to analyze the housing market sector in King County, USA between May 2014 and May 2015 and create a machine learning model which is able to predict prices and visualizations to provide insights on house sales.

 ### **Project Presentation Link (Google Slides):**
 https://docs.google.com/presentation/d/1FSh0O_s-OfNs4f0mQAv_XbYGDBrPot1RKguuH9DE7T0/edit?usp=sharing